wsj-logo

 Connected

-Our team of private equity real estate veterans have worked at renowned investment firms and have deep relationships with talented managers across the country that specialize in various property types and strategies.
+Our team of private equity real estate veterans have worked at insitutional investment firms and have deep relationships with talented managers across the country that specialize in various property types and strategies.
 We are the first call when they have new, unique investment offerings.

 Our manager requirements